Paddock Rules – Formula SAE Electric

 FIRES: No open fires in the paddock.
 Electric hot plates and MIG or TIG welding (with gas bottles safely secured) are allowed in your stall.
 Propane BBQ grills ONLY may be used only in the designated area, which is located on the grass outside paddocks.

-FIRE EXTINGUISHERS: A fire extinguisher must accompany the car when in the paddock or moving to any part of the site.
-A team member must hold a fire extinguisher ready whenever the car is running in your stall.
-Fire extinguishers should be close by the vehicle and readily accessible.
-All team members must be knowledgeable in their use
+FIRE EXTINGUISHERS: A fire extinguisher must accompany the car when in the paddock or moving to any part of the site; driver should not be holding the fire extinguisher.
+Additionally, a team member must hold a fire extinguisher ready whenever the car is running in your stall.
+Fire extinguishers should be close by the vehicle and readily accessible at all times.
+All team members must be knowledgeable in their use.
+If a team discharges a fire extinguisher they should notify event organizers.

 FUEL AND OIL: No open fuel containers.
 All fuel containers must be DOT approved.
 Waste oil, etc., is to be taken to the tilt test area for disposal.